IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/accessing-the-map-data.md

 ## Installing the map

-Make sure you have built the `IVI Template App` and running it in the [TomTom IndiGO emulator](/tomtom-indigo/documentation/getting-started/the-tomtom-indigo-emulator#running-the-tomtom-indigo-emulator), if you are installing the on-board map on an emulator.
+Make sure you have built the `IVI Template App` and you are running it in the [TomTom IndiGO emulator](/tomtom-indigo/documentation/getting-started/the-tomtom-indigo-emulator#running-the-tomtom-indigo-emulator), if you are installing the on-board map on an emulator.